Food Truck Industry Trends and Statistics in 2025

 They offer food truck owners the opportunity to share original food concepts with a wider audience.
 Mobile food service brings a high degree of flexibility to how you can operate and connect with your community – both in person and through online marketing.

-And while the restaurant industry as a whole is an ever-changing space, the food truck business itself continues to grow and change right alongside the larger industry.
-Representing a $1.4B market in the U.S. in 2022, the growth rate of the food truck industry is only expected to rise in the coming years.
+And while the restaurant industry is an ever-changing space, the food truck business continues to grow and change alongside the larger industry.
+Representing a $1.8B market in the U.S. in 2024, the growth rate of the food truck industry is only expected to rise in the coming years.

-With continued interest expected for food truck businesses, we want to take a closer look at industry statistics and trends that are emerging in 2022.
-Whether you are a first-time food truck owner or a seasoned veteran, read on to learn more about what is going on in the evolving world of food trucks.
+With continued interest expected for food truck businesses, we want to take a closer look at industry statistics and emerging food truck trends.
+Whether you are a first-time food truck owner or a seasoned veteran, read on to learn more about what is happening in the evolving world of food trucks.

 A brief market analysis of the food truck industry

 Pre-pandemic, the food truck market size in the U.S. was growing at a rate of 7.9% per year on average, starting in 2017.
-Since then, it has stayed steady through 2022 even during a time of economic uncertainty.
-Consumer demand for restaurants and dining out is also up, with spending expected to increase further in 2022.
+Since then, it has stayed steady even during times of economic uncertainty.
+Consumer demand for restaurants and dining out is also up, with spending expected to increase further.

 The global market has seen its fair share of growth as well.
 Demand for food trucks and other mobile food service options is high in areas such as Asia and Latin America where street food is a popular dining option for millions of people.

-And while growth in demand and popularity for food truck operators rose, the food service industry as a whole still saw massive shifts during the pandemic.
+And while food truck popularity and consumer demand rose, the food service industry as a whole still saw a significant shift during and after the pandemic.
 Facing record number job openings, supply chain shortages, and even 40% of restaurant operators not being open at full capacity for indoor, on-premise dining, the restaurant industry had to adjust.

 Food truck owners faced their fair share of challenges as well, while also being able to thrive during a period of social distancing.
-Kerry Hannon reported for the New York Times in 2021 on several food truck owners who saw growth during the pandemic; be that through seeing an increase in revenue, being able to open a second food truck, or by growing their online presence via social media and online ordering.
+Kerry Hannon reported for the New York Times in 2021 on several food truck owners who saw growth during the pandemic; be that through seeing an increase in revenue, being able to open a second food truck, or by growing their online presence via social media and online ordering systems.
+Many food trucks tapped into niche markets like virtual food trucks to achieve operational flexibility and stay ahead of the latest trends and challenges.

-While many mortar restaurants were facing closure, these food truck operators were continuing to cultivate their small business and customer base even during a massive change up to the industry.
+While many brick-and-mortar restaurants were facing closure, these mobile eateries were continuing to cultivate their small business and customer base even during a massive change in the industry.
 Based on this growth, expect to see food trucks continue to make up a good amount of small business market share in the coming years.

-And while the pandemic delivered a host of new challenges for the food truck industry to contend with (both positive and negative), emerging trends and industry statistics from 2022 help give us a deeper understanding of this constantly evolving space.
+Emerging food truck trends and industry statistics from 2024 help give us a deeper understanding of this constantly evolving space.
 Here’s the latest data and statistics on the food truck industry in 2022.

-Let’s take a closer look at the food truck industry trends that are shaping the space in 2022.
+Let’s take a closer look at the food truck industry trends that are shaping the food truck market in 2024.

 Increased costs and prices

 Bills across the board are rising for the food truck industry, from start-up costs to inventory expenses.
-The COVID-19 pandemic ushered in global supply chain and demand disruptions that are still being felt today.
+Key factors include global supply chain and demand disruptions from the COVID-19 pandemic, which are still being felt today.
 Paired with general global inflation, especially by rising energy prices, average costs have shot up in all areas of business operation.

 To help keep an eye on profit margins while inventory costs are increasing, use a POS system that automatically tracks the profitability of each menu item.

-Start-up costs for food trucks range between $75,000 - $250,000, and are also currently leaning towards the higher end of the scale due to rising car and truck prices, labor costs, gas prices, and other expenses related to operating a mobile food business.
+Start-up costs for food trucks range between $75,000 - $250,000, and are also currently leaning towards the higher end of the scale due to rising car and truck prices, labor costs, gas prices, and other expenses related to operating mobile kitchens.

 Events and partnerships

-Food trucks are a perfect option for events and partnerships with local breweries, gatherings, and other community events thanks to their mobility.
+Mobile vending is the perfect option for events and partnerships with local breweries, gatherings, and other community events thanks to their mobility and diverse offerings.
 It’s simple enough to drive your food truck into a parking lot or field and set up shop after establishing a collaborative rapport with local businesses.

 Social media

-Having a social media presence is key to running any kind of food service business in 2022.
-Platforms like TikTok, Instagram, Facebook, and Twitter make it increasingly easier for food truck operators to reach their target audience – be that based on details like locality or age.
+Having a social media presence is key to running any kind of food service business.
+Platforms like TikTok, Instagram, Facebook, and X (formerly Twitter) make it increasingly easier for food trucks to reach their target audience – be that based on details like locality, age, or consumer preferences for specific food truck offerings.

 Your demographic will vary based on factors like the food you serve, where you’re located, and your overall brand.
 Social media gives you a simple way to interact with your target audience and the ability to market directly to them.
-You can share your truck’s location if you move around frequently, unique behind-the-scenes looks at how you operate, and even share your menu if you routinely switch things up.
+You can share various locations if you move around frequently, unique behind-the-scenes looks at how you operate, and even share your menu if you routinely switch things up.

 The labor shortage

-Even pre-pandemic, the restaurant industry at large has long since had major challenges in recruitment and retention of staff.
-Once COVID-19 was in full swing, restaurants found themselves closing down and dramatically reducing staffing.
+The restaurant industry at large has long since had major challenges in recruitment and retention of staff.
+Once COVID-19 was in full swing, sit down restaurants found themselves closing down and dramatically reducing staffing.

-2022 sees the restaurant industry, food trucks included, facing an industry-wide labor shortage.
-COVID-19 accelerated a number of already existing issues – low wages, lack of benefits, and employees feeling severely undervalued.
+In 2024, the restaurant industry, food trucks included, continues to grapple with an industry-wide labor shortage.
+COVID-19 accelerated many already existing issues – low wages, lack of benefits, and employees feeling severely undervalued.
 A substantial number of restaurant employees have left the industry over the last few years and the Bureau of Labor Statistics notes that about 955,100 openings for food and beverage related workers are projected each year from 2021 – 2031.

 But despite the labor shortage, restaurant sales continue to grow.
 Based on sales from restaurants on the Toast platform, total restaurant sales are up 41% year over year.
 This rebound has helped to fuel restaurant growth and can hopefully provide space for adjustments to be taken into consideration for food truck operations.

 Consider focusing on your staffing retention efforts and double up on your hiring tactics.
-You can also take advantage of efficient technology like the Toast Food Truck POS that helps streamline the ordering process and keeps your customers moving quickly.
+You can also take advantage of efficient technology like the Toast Food Truck POS that helps streamline the ordering process and keeps your customers moving quickly, helping you to keep up with the growing demand.

 Vegan and Plant-based alternatives